Antvirf/posture-detection/README.md

 # posture-detection
 # Antti's notes
 Have had the idea to do this for a long time, and found a good start from dcstang's repo based on openCV.
-Their code implemented facial recognition based on the webcam, and what I built on top of that was simply:
+Their code implemented facial recognition based on the webcam, and the 'first pass' built directly on top of that.
+The 'second pass' saw a change of apprach/library to Mediapipe, which allows more precise tracking of body parts for future developments.

 ## First pass (now in main_depr.py)
 * Computing 'area' of the face detected, simply taking the width/height of the rectangle